jbethune/kmerPaPa/README.md

 Secondly, you need to run

 ```
-cargo install kmer-papa
+cargo install genovo
 ```

-This will install the program kmer-papa at a specific location which will be shown at the end of the installation process.
+This will install the program genovo at a specific location which will be shown at the end of the installation process.
 (You might need to make adjustments to your `PATH` variable afterwards to automatically find the program on the command line)

-The pipeline is a single executable (`kmer-papa`) that combines the important steps from an earlier pipeline that I had put together.
+The pipeline is a single executable (`genovo`) that combines the important steps from an earlier pipeline that I had put together.
 (A single executable is much easier for others to use than a bunch of scripts that are all loosely coupled.)

 ## The pipeline